polprog/w60/programming_attempts.md

 ## TZ32

+This is NOT an stm32, or at least NOT pin compatible.
+Below notes are therefore obsolete.

 ### Flash

 U18 can be read normally (for example with flashrom).
 The ROM contains several U-boot related strings (but no U-boot itself) and what appears to be images (low entropy chunks)